JordanDworaczyk/BTCPriceBot/docs/README.md

 <a href="http://ethpricebot.enterslack.com">
 	<img src='https://cdn.worldvectorlogo.com/logos/slack.svg' width='90'>
 </a>
-available, so you can join and take part in discussions about developement on the bot, or you can gossip over the latest crypto-currency news. :smile:
+available, so you can join and take part in discussions about developement on the bot, or you can gossip over the latest crypto-currency news.

 # Our Pricebots in Action!
 ---